top of page

 WEB & SOCIAL MEDIA

 In November 2024, I was fortunate to meet with Chicago news media on the red carpet of the 66th Chicago/Midwest Emmy Awards, ask fun questions while conducting brief "tiny mic" interviews and post some clips to the Chicago/Midwest Emmy social media pages.
 The opportunity was unscripted and casual, and during this preshow opportunity, I introduced myself to the award attendees, struck up conversations, thought of questions on the spot and conducted these quick interviews.
 To say it was fun is an understatement, and everyone was incredibly polite and patient with me.
 As a student journalist, this opportunity presented me with a chance to hone my interviewing skills and learn to find a balance between thinking of the next question while listening and concentrating on what people were saying to me.
-These clips demonstrate my current abilities as a live interviewer early in my student journalist career and provide me with a baseline to look back on as I work to grow as a journalist.
+These clips demonstrate some of my abilities as a live interviewer early in my student journalist career and provide me with a baseline to look back on as I work to grow as a journalist.

 IMG_0291.jpeg